hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: September 30, 2025
-**Status**: ✅ **PRODUCTION READY - DATA PIPELINE VALIDATED**

-The project has successfully completed a comprehensive data pipeline implementation with semantic data verification.
-All systems are validated and ready for production use.
+**Status**: ❌ **WARNING: CRITICAL API FAILURES DETECTED**

+The project's robust testing suite has detected critical failures in the upstream NBA Stats API.
+The data pipeline is **not operational** at this time.

+While the architecture and reliability features are fully implemented, the pipeline cannot run until the API issues are resolved.
+Please review the latest `api_smoke_test_report.md` for details.

 -   **Data Pipeline Architecture**: Complete with mapping-first, sparsity-aware design
 -   **API Reliability**: Cache-first development, comprehensive testing, and retry logic